cosmycx/ethereum-private-blockchain/README.md

 This is using [DigitalOcean](https://www.digitalocean.com/), however other cloud services such as Amazon, etc.. would work the same.

 Create an Ubuntu 16.04.3 x64 Droplet, here is the time to add the SSH key if you previously created one.
 [DigitalOcean has tutorials](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets) how to create one.
-The SSH key is not needed but nice to have.
+The SSH key is not needed but nice to have to easy connect to the cloud terminal.

 Once you have the droplet created, you will need to copy the droplet's IP address.
+On DigitalOcean it appears as below:

 ![digicloud](/images/digicloud.png)